 Now is the time to act.
 The science is indisputable; lead ammunition and lead fishing tackle are toxic and have significant adverse effects on the environment and human health.
+The loon is listed by the DNR as a "Species in Greatest Conservation Need."

 Efforts to achieve voluntary compliance have fallen short.
-Federal action under the Trump Administration is at a standstill.
-The State of Minnesota, via Minnesota Department of Natural Resources, has the legal authority - and duty - to ban lead ammunition and lead fishing tackle.
+Federal regulatory action is at a standstill.
+The lead shot moratorium expired on July 1, 2019.
+The State of Minnesota, via Minnesota Department of Natural Resources, has the legal authority - and duty - to ban toxic lead ammunition and toxic lead fishing tackle.

-Regulations requiring non-toxic ammunition and non-toxic fishing tackle are the only feasible and prudent option to remove lead from important outdoor recreation activities.
+Regulations requiring non-toxic ammunition and non-toxic fishing tackle are the only feasible and prudent options to remove lead and other toxic materials from important outdoor recreation activities.
 In this way, the hunting and fishing communities can be positive role-models for present and future generations.

-On behalf of the Friends of Minnesota Scientific and Natural Areas, I thank the Minnesota DNR in advance in anticipation of non-toxic ammunition and non-toxic fishing tackle rules that adequately protect human health and the environment.
+On behalf of the Friends of Minnesota Scientific and Natural Areas, I thank the Minnesota DNR in advance in anticipation of the adoption of non-toxic ammunition and non-toxic fishing tackle rules that will be a great step forward to protect human health and the environment.